RMerl/asuswrt-merlin.ng/README-merlin.txt

 Supported Devices
 -----------------
 Each branch supports different models.
-As Asus upgrades models to the new 382_xxxx code base, Asuswrt-Merlin will also migrate them to the new branch.
+As Asus upgrades models to the new 382 code base, they will gradually be migrated to Asuswrt-Merlin's 382 branch, with the exception of the RT-N66U and RT-AC66U which will remain on the legacy 380 branch.

 Supported devices on version 380: